otrv4/otrv4/otrv4.md

     * Send a version `3 D-H Commit Message`.
     * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

+#### Sending a Query Message after an offline conversation

+In the case that a party received offline messages, comes online and wants to send online messages:

+   * Send a TLV type 1 (Disconnected).
+   * Send a Query Message.

 #### Receiving a Query Message

 If the Query Message offers OTR version 4 and version 4 is allowed: